IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/12_Migrating_enableUTCDates_option_in_17_1.md

 ```

->**Note:** The default grid initialized through MVC wrapper will display the dates as they are on the server.
-If the initialization is not done through the MVC wrapper the default behavior is to show local time.
+>**Note:** The default %%ProductNameMVC%% Grid will display the dates as they are on the server.
+If the initialization is not done through %%ProductNameMVC%% the default behavior is to show local time.

 For more information of how to show the specific client date, please follow the [Using %%ProductName%% controls in different time zones](Using-IgniteUI-controls-in-different-time-zones.html) topic and specifically the Ignoring server date and displaying the specific client one paragraph.